olx-inc/octopush/README.md

 Acceptance tests:
 [![Build Status](http://162.242.230.200/jenkins/buildStatus/icon?job=octopush_run_acceptance_test)](http://162.242.230.200/jenkins/job/octopush_run_acceptance_test/)

 Octopush is an application to manage deployment requests executed by Jenkins.

+You can check out our running demo [here](http://162.242.230.200/) and play arround with its [Jenkins](http://162.242.230.200/jenkins)

 Installation
 ------------